najaco/pyparcel/docsource/index.rst

 Comparison to pickle_
 -------------------------
-While pickle_ is great for *convenience*, it also lacks *security* because it allows the execution of *arbitrary functions*. pyparcel_ is different the user knows what objects are expected when unpacking the byte string. pyparcel_ recursively introspects the passed object and fills the instance variables with what was given in the byte string.
+While pickle_ is great for *convenience*, it also lacks *security* because it allows the execution of *arbitrary functions*. pyparcel_ is different because the user knows what objects are expected when unpacking the byte string. pyparcel_ recursively introspects the passed object and fills the instance variables with what was given in the byte string.

 Comparison to struct_